 Natural, organic materials like pearls can be damaged by chemicals.
 If you wear your pearl jewelry while cleaning the house, household cleansers will damage its delicate surface.
 You should avoid using any product that contains abrasives or acid to clean.
 Even window cleaner can cause serious damage to your pearl jewelry if it comes into contact with it.

 Don’t Wear Pearls when Cooking.
-When you’re cooking, be sure to take off your pearls since acids like lemon juice and vinegar can wear down the nacre or iridescent exterior of the pearls.
+When you’re cooking, Wholesale Silver Jewelry, be sure to take off your pearls since acids like lemon juice and vinegar can wear down the nacre or iridescent exterior of the pearls.
 Grease and high temperatures can permanently damage their surface as well.
-If you haven’t cleaned up the kitchen completely, don’t put the pearls back on before you do that.
+If you haven’t cleaned up the kitchen completely, Jewelry manufacturer, don’t put the pearls back on before you do that.
 Lemon-based dish soaps, particularly those with juice in them, can also damage your jewelry.

 Store Pearls Away from Plastic